- 21.6 million

 Even before fighting broke out in early 2015, Yemen was one of the poorest countries in the Arab world.
 With an average life expectancy below 64, the nation is ranked 183th out of 191 in the 2021 Human Development Index.

-Seven years of conflict have left thousands of civilians dead and 4.2 million people displaced.
+Seven years of conflict have left thousands of civilians dead and 4.5 million people internally displaced.
 Its impact on the country’s infrastructure has been devastating, with major overland routes and airports severely damaged.

-Despite ongoing humanitarian assistance, up to 19 million Yemenis are food insecure.
+Despite ongoing humanitarian assistance, 17 million Yemenis are food insecure.

 The coordinated response of the humanitarian community has prevented catastrophe in Yemen.
 But if these interventions stop or are severely hampered, the situation is likely to deteriorate quickly.

-Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant/breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.
+Malnutrition rates among women and children in Yemen remain among the highest in the world, with 1.3 million pregnant and breastfeeding women and 2.2 million children under 5 requiring treatment for acute malnutrition.
 Of these children, 538,500 are at risk of dying without treatment.

 Access constraints continue to pose a serious challenge to WFP in several areas especially where conflict is intense.
 Despite access and security challenges, WFP and its partners manage to deliver assistance to the vast majority of vulnerable people in the country.